Rodrigues-Alexandre/Natural-Language-Processing-Demo/README.md

 For multiprocessing usage understand that its support is a little bit tricky in Python (you will have to specify what is the main program and what will have to be executed during multiprocess) and that I did not find an implementation working with Jupyter (you will have to make your own Python scripts out of Jupyter and change the the dockerfiles accordingly)

-If you feel you can improve the process time to organize categories and sentiments when you have tens of thousands tweets you are right: you can improve it by working on **if CategoriesCollection.find({'label' : WatsonCategoryLabel}).count() > 0:** and avoid (be careful doing this !) requesting this find on MongoDB each time you process a new tweet :-)
+If you feel you can improve the process time to organize categories and sentiments when you have tens of thousands tweets you are right: check **if CategoriesCollection.find({'label' : WatsonCategoryLabel}).count() > 0:** and avoid (be careful doing this !) requesting this find on MongoDB each time the program process a new tweet :-)

 ## Disclaimers
 This project, files and tutorial are provided as-is with no guarantee to work on your own system or setup.
 Also note that I built this project for teaching purpose with no intention of production usage particularly regarding the security and the performance.